superfly/docs/networking/private-networking.html.md

 v6     	fdaa:0:22b7:0:1::3	private	global	just now
 ```

-You can also use Flycast to expose an app in one Fly organization to another Fly organization.
-If you want to expose services to another Fly.io organization you have access to, then use the `--org` flag.
+You can also use Flycast to expose an app in one Fly organization to another Fly organization by using the `--org` option when you allocate the Flycast address:

 ```cmd
  fly ips allocate-v6 --private --org my-other-org